imi-muenster/OpenEDC/README.md

 ### Prerequisites

-The OpenEDC functionality is built with vanilla JavaScript and HTML and hence does not rely on a thrid-party JavaScript framework.
+The OpenEDC functionality is built with vanilla JavaScript and HTML and hence does not rely on a third-party JavaScript framework.
 However, <a target="_blank" href="https://github.com/brix/crypto-js">crypto-js</a>, a JavaScript library of crypto standards, is needed for the local AES encryption or end-to-end encryption when connected to a server.
 A build step is not required.

 ### Installing